Kopperunchinga II: Relationship with Cholas and Pandyas

 Meanwhile, Kopperunchinga actively assisted Rajendra Chola III to ascend the Chola throne and acted as his protector.
 The Chola territories were now confined to the area around Thanjavur and portions of Tiruchi.
-Kopperunchinga was much the stronger ruler, and as a result the Chola king was practically his feudatory.
-The former would continue to issue records under his own name.
-Chidambaram, the temple town favoured by the Cholas, now lay within the Kadava territories.
+Kopperunchinga was much the stronger ruler, and as a result, the Chola king was practically his feudatory.
+The former would continue to issue records under his name.
+Chidambaram, the temple town favored by the Cholas, now lay within the Kadava territories.
 As some of Rajendra Chola III's inscriptions are found in places under Kopperunchinga's control, we may assume that these two rulers were acting as allies both against the Kakatiya dynasty and against the Pandyas to the south, who historically had been enemies to both Pallavas and Cholas.

 Kopperunchinga's relationship with the Pandya king Jatavarman Sundara Pandyan, though by no means cordial, somehow never led to outright war.
 This is because Kopperunchinga at the time was engaged in prolonged wars against other rulers of Karnataka and the Telugu chiefs, and his repeated successes against them indirectly helped the Pandya king.
 An inscription of Kopperunjinga in Chidambaram describes his war against Sundara Pandyan referred to therewith as sundarattol.